Characters: The Legend of Zelda aka: Legend Of Zelda

 Muscles Are Meaningless: Often performs feats of strength that, considering his size, should be completely impossible.
 Some cases are justified with the use of magical enhancements.
 Others (such as swinging around a sword literally twice his size in Skyward Sword and 3 times his size in Wind Waker) are not.

 Pants-Free: Played straight in most of the earlier games, where the art made it clear he wasn't wearing much under the tunic.
-After Ocarina of Time, though, they started showing him wearing tights, and in Skyward Sword, he is finally given real pants.
+After Ocarina of Time, though, they started showing him wearing tights, and in Twilight Princess, he is finally given real pants.

 Spirit Advisor: He both has and is one in Twilight Princess, as the Hero's Shade who guides Twilight Princess Link is in fact the Link from Ocarina of Time according to Hyrule Historia.

-Unskilled, but Strong: Link's fighting style in most incarnations is known for its large, slow, sweeping movements, and with his legendary sword in hand, he's an unstoppable force in his own realm.
+Unskilled, but Strong: Link's fighting style in most incarnations is known for its large, slow, sweeping movements, but with his legendary sword in hand, he's an unstoppable force in his own realm.
 However, when put on even footing with his opponent, the Awesome, but Impractical nature of this fighting style is consistently very obvious.
-He's held a devastatingly low tier position in every fighting gamehe's ever been in... because of his large, slow, sweeping movements.
+He's held a devastatingly low tier position in every fighting gamehe's ever been in, mostly because of his large, slow, sweeping movements.

 Zettai Ryouiki: The Links from the original Legend of Zelda, Zelda II: The Adventure of Link, A Link to the Past, and Link's Awakening have Type C.